 We did a bit of a “land and sea” trip.
 We’d spend five days in the jungle and three at the beach on the coast.
 We loved the land (jungle) portion of it so much we thought about staying.
 Driving away we wondered, “Should we cancel the beach and stay?”
 Yet I really wanted to see Hopkins and hoped to snorkel so we powered on.

-Allan and Colleen (Table Rock Lodge owners) were so helpful and responsive all along the planning stages of our trip, even sending detailed directions to the resort from the airport when they found out we’d be renting a car and driving.
-They event sent a food questionnaire when we signed up for meals in advance.
+The owners of Table Rock Lodge, Allan and Colleen, were so helpful and responsive along the planning stages of our trip.
+They even sent detailed directions to the resort from the airport when they found out we’d be renting a car to drive there.
+Furthermore, they sent a food questionnaire when we signed up for meals in advance.